 It’s a well-established fact that people learn differently.
 What works for one person may not necessarily work for another.
 So, with that in mind, let's explore what learner type you could be.

-You may find that hands-on learning is best for you, while your friend may prefer to follow set instructions.
+You may find that hands-on learning works best for you, while your friend may prefer to follow set instructions.
 The good thing is that when it comes to learning, there is no right or wrong approach.
-However, it can be useful to have a better understanding of your individual best way of learning so you can maximise your skills.
+However, it can be useful to have a better understanding of your own individual best way of learning so you can maximise your skills.

-Most effective activities for the Activist learner type:
+The most effective activities for the Activist learner type:

 Most effective activities for the Reflector learner type:

 Pragmatists like to put their knowledge to use rather than relying on abstract concepts.
 They like to try out their ideas in the real world.
 Pragmatists will not believe something to be fact until they can see it in action.
 Does that sound like you?
 You could well be a Pragmatist, then.

 Most effective activities for the Pragmatist learner type:

 - Time to think about how to apply learning in reality